 Why Bedford Place area?

-As part of suggestions for Covid-19 mitigation measures, Southampton City Council has received suggestions on creating more outdoor space and pedestrianised areas in the Bedford Place area on our Commonplace survey, which can be found here: https://southamptontravelmap.commonplace.is/
+As part of suggestions for Covid-19 mitigation measures, Southampton City Council received suggestions on creating more outdoor space and pedestrianised areas in the Bedford Place area on our Commonplace survey, which can be found here: https://southamptontravelmap.commonplace.is/

 An analysis of Bedford Place and Carlton Place demonstrated that ten hospitality premises could make use of outdoor dining space if pedestrianisation were to occur.
 This came after businesses started making use of the recently suspended car parking bays to allow for outdoor tables and chair licensing along Bedford Place.